 - Corporate IT specialist: based on his (or her) SEO experience in 2008 knows for sure that all you need is links.
 The more, the better.
 Too sceptical about any outsiders intervening in his area of responsibility.

-- Contractor (company/freelancer): dreams of making good money and finalising amazing project to include in portfolio.
+- Contractor (company/freelancer): dreams of making good money and shipping an amazing project production & to include it in portfolio.

-- PRO TIP: Search Engine Optimisation (SEO) is so logically goes along with website development or redesign, that many agencies offer such consultancy as a separate service (i.e. they ensure newly born\redesigned website is made according to best practices).
+- PRO TIP: Search Engine Optimisation (SEO) is so logically goes along with web design and development, that many agencies offer such consultancy as a separate service (i.e. they ensure newly born\redesigned website is made according to best practices).
 Check out our article on how to analyse a commercial offer for SEO services.

-Soon after the website is launched, CEO asks the marketer: “why are there few clients coming from search engine redirections?”.
+Soon after the website is launched, CEO asks the marketer: “why are there few clients coming from search engine?”.
 And this is important for everyone:

 - CEO needs clients from search to improve marketing ROI.